Particular/docs.particular.net/samples/azure-service-bus-netstandard/lock-renewal/sample.md

 - samples/azure-service-bus-netstandard/azure-service-bus-long-running
 ---

-WARNING: In version 3 and higher of the Azure Service Bus transport, [lock renewal is built into the transport](/transports/azure-service-bus/configuration.md#lock-renewal), and custom lock renewal is no longer required.
-This sample will be removed in the future.
+WARNING: In version 3 and higher of the Azure Service Bus transport, [lock renewal is built into the transport](/transports/azure-service-bus/configuration.md#lock-renewal), and custom lock renewal as shown in this sample is no longer required.

 ## Prerequisites